takram-design-engineering/three-geospatial/packages/clouds/README.md

 maxFar: number | null = null
 ```

-The maximum far plane distance for rendering shadows within the main camera’s frustum.
-This limits the main camera’s frustum: shadows beyond this distance are not rendered, and setting a value larger than the main camera’s far plane has no effect.
+The maximum far plane distance for rendering shadows within the main camera's frustum.
+This limits the main camera's frustum: shadows beyond this distance are not rendered, and setting a value larger than the main camera's far plane has no effect.

 #### shadow.farScale